C43 SPECIALTY LINES

 Crop Hail Insurance:

-Hail occurs when 2 weather fronts meet (warm and cold), variable size,
+Hail occurs when 2 weather fronts meet (warm and cold), variable size, can occur anywhere.
+All kinds of crops can be covered (usually wheat).

 History: